 The 39 million dollar library is a 2-story, 60,000 square foot new building encompassing the historic grammar school at 160 N. Main Street in its design.
 The school was built in 1916 and is on the National Register of Historic Places.
 Smith & Sons Electric installed the Lutron EcoSystem lighting control system comprised of digital dimming ballasts, controls and environmental sensors, working together to save electricity, increase space flexibility, increase occupant comfort and productivity, and reduce maintenance costs.

 Contract: $6.2M / General Contractor: SJ Amoroso Construction

 San Jose Police Southside Substation is a 3-story, 107,000 square foot structure built over one level of underground parking.
 The 60 million dollar substation includes a vehicle maintenance building with washing and fueling facilities.
 This project is designed to achieve LEED Silver certification.
 Smith & Sons Electric installed the Lutron EcoSystem lighting control system comprised of digital dimming ballasts, local controls, wattstopper intelligent lighting control panels and environmental sensors, working together to save electricity, increase space flexibility, increase occupant comfort and productivity, and reduce maintenance costs.

 Contract: $4.1M / General Contractor: Sundt Construction

-The Mediated Learning Center, was designed to provide flexible general purpose classrooms and labs for increased instructional space and academic capacity for anthropology, sociology, and world languages.
-The Mediated Learning Center comprises 66,900 square foot and house offices for distance learning, staff and organizational development, and the technology resources group, including the broadcast media film and TV studio.
+The Mediated Learning Center was designed to provide flexible general purpose classrooms and labs for increased instructional space and academic capacity for anthropology, sociology, and world languages.
+The Mediated Learning Center comprises 66,900 square feet and houses offices for distance learning, staff and organizational development, and the technology resources group, including the broadcast media film and TV studio.
 The goal is to make this an energy efficient facility obtaining a platinum rating based on the Leadership in Energy and Environmental Design (LEED) Green Building Rating System.